circlefin/malachite/specs/english/consensus/misbehavior.md

         - be aware of the consensus-level `proposer` function and priorities
         - potentially have historical data (the evidence might come a couple of blocks after the fact) on validator sets

+### What cannot be done based on Tendermint consensus

 #### Amnesia

+Let's consider the following case, we have received the following signed message from validator `p`

+- `⟨precommit, h, 0, id(v))`.

+By code inspection, we understand that `p` has locked value `v` in round `0`.
+Now assume we receive any of the following messages signed by `p`.

+- `(propose, h, 2, id(v'), 1)`
+- `(prevote, h, 2, id(v'))`
+- `(precommit, h, 2, id(v'))`

+The question is, did `p` misbehave?
+Let's consider some cases

+**Case 1.** There are at most f faulty validators and validator `p` is the only one who locked or updated validValue in round 0.
+    - Then a correct proposer of round 1 will propose a different value `v'`,
+    - 2f+1 correct validators will vote for `v'` in round 1 (`p` cannot because it is locked)
+    - There are some faulty prevote nil that are received the prevote from the correct processes
+    - so that all prosess run into timeoutPrevote
+    - after that all correct processes will get all the prevotes for `v'` and will update validValue
+    - assume in round 2, `p` is the proposer
+        - it will send `(propose, h, 2, id(v'), 1)` (although it still has a lock on `v`)
+        - in the lucky path all correct processes, including `p` will send
+            - `(prevote, h, 2, id(v'))`, and later
+            - `(precommit, h, 2, id(v'))`

+**Case 2.** There are at most f faulty validators and all correct processes lock and updated validValue in round 0.
+As discussed in the background section, the algorithm is designed in a way that no correct process will ever send any propose, prevote, or precommit message for a value different from `v`.

+So after sending `⟨precommit, h, 0, id(v))`, validator `p`:

+- in runs of Case 1 is allowed (even forced) to also send these three messages, while
+- in runs of Case 2 it would be misbehaving.

+So the pair (`⟨precommit, h, 0, id(v))`, `(prevote, h, 2, id(v'))`), or the pairs with a proposal or a precommit for `v'`, do not constitute misbehavior.